If you've ever expressed an interest in babysitting, then it's inevitable that someone will ask you to babysit for free at some point.

 For couples that are expecting their first child or planning to have a family in the near future, babysitting can also be a valuable way to gain experience.
 Both partners can benefit from watching their nieces or nephews for free, either babysitting together or individually.

 Lastly, free babysitting is also a great experience for people who are going to school for Early Childhood Education or anyone who wants to become a teacher or work for a daycare.
-It gives you an opportunity to apply the things that you're learning in the classroom.
-Plus it's one extra relevant thing that you can put on your resume.
+It gives you an opportunity to apply the theoretical information that you're learning in the classroom.
+Plus it's one extra reference or work experience that you can put on your resume.

 In many places, it's mandatory for high school students to complete a certain number of hours worth of community service or volunteering before they can graduate.
 Even if it's not required, community service still looks great when it's time to apply for college.